shirinmjr/react-demo/README.md

 React is a javascript library that gives us the ability to build some awesome single page applications using only javascript.
 This library allows us to build an interactive UI utilizing a modular component structure.
 The goal here is to break our code up into re-usable modules that can update our UI in a simple and efficient manner.

-Create a new React App in our U2 directory with `npm create vite@latest` command
+Before creating your Repo, create a new React App in our U2 directory with `npm create vite@latest` command

 ```
 npm create vite@latest